 Emergency Solutions Grant (ESG) Program

-The Emergency Solutions Grants program (ESG) provides funds for a variety of activities to address homelessness as authorized under the federal HEARTH Act of 2009 and State program requirements.
-The State of California Department of Housing and Community Development (HCD or Department) administers the ESG program with funding received from the U.S. Department of Housing and Urban Development (HUD).
+The Emergency Solutions Grant program (ESG) provides funds for a variety of activities to address homelessness as authorized under the federal Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 and State program requirements.
+The California Department of Housing and Community Development (HCD) administers the ESG program with funding received from the U.S. Department of Housing and Urban Development (HUD).

-The federal ESG program provides grant funding to (1) engage homeless individuals and families living on the street; (2) rapidly re-house homeless individuals and families (2) help operate and provide essential services in emergency shelters for homeless individuals and families; (4) prevent individuals and families from becoming homeless.
+The federal ESG program provides grant funding to (1) engage homeless individuals and families living on the street, (2) rapidly re-house homeless individuals and families, (3) help operate and provide essential services in emergency shelters for homeless individuals and families, and (4) prevent individuals and families from becoming homeless.

 HCD distributes federal Emergency Solutions Grant funds to eligible subrecipients with one- or two-year grants.

-State ESG–funded activities may serve the entire service area of the Continuum of Care, but must serve Nonentitlement areas within the service area.
-For a list of CoC Service Areas eligible to participate in the State’s ESG program, refer to Appendix A of the current NOFA (available May 2016).
+State ESG–funded activities may serve the entire service area of the CoC, but must serve Nonentitlement areas within the service area.
+For a list of CoC Service Areas eligible to participate in the State’s ESG program, refer to Appendix A of the current NOFA.

 Continuum of Care (CoC) Allocation

 CoCs within this allocation have at least one city or county that receives ESG funds directly from HUD.
-Within the CoC Allocation, Administrative Entities (AEs) are selected by HCD to administer an allocation of funds provided through a formula for their service area.
-These AEs must be local governments of ESG Entitlement Areas and must commit to administering State ESG funds in collaboration with their CoC throughout their Continuum of Care Service Area, including ensuring access to ESG funds by households living in Nonentitlement Areas.
-A minimum of 40% of each AE Allocation must be used for Rapid Rehousing activities.
+Within the CoC Allocation, Administrative Entities (AEs) are selected by the Department of Housing and Community Development (HCD) to administer an allocation of funds provided through a formula for their service area.
+These AEs must be local governments of ESG Entitlement Areas and must commit to administering State ESG funds in collaboration with their CoC throughout their CoC Service Area, including ensuring access to ESG funds by households living in Nonentitlement Areas.
+A minimum of 40 percent of each AE Allocation must be used for Rapid Rehousing activities.

 Balance of State (BoS) Allocation